 Not being able to see a cancer expert

 Many people with thymus cancer have a hard time deciding which treatment to choose.
-It may help to have a second doctor review the diagnosis and treatment options before starting treatment.
+It may help to have a second healthcare provider review the diagnosis and treatment choices before starting treatment.
 It is important to remember that in most cases, a short delay in treatment will not lower the chance that the treatment will work.
-Some health insurance companies even require that a person with cancer seek a second opinion, and many other companies will pay for a second opinion if asked.
+Some health insurance companies even require that a person with cancer seek a second opinion.
+Many other companies will pay for a second opinion if asked.

 Q: How can someone get a second opinion?